-Here are nine VRBO competitors that can help you find somewhere a little different from your standard hotel when looking for a place to stay while out of town.
+Here are eight VRBO competitors that can help you find somewhere a little different from your standard hotel when looking for a place to stay while out of town.

 FlipKey is pretty similar to VRBO, except that it’s owned by travel advice group TripAdvisor.
 It features over 30,000 listings from over 1000 cities worldwide, all listed by property owners or managers who have had to verify their identities on Flipkey.com.
 And with 5000 booking deals daily, you can often find a place to stay without breaking the bank.
 Just be careful when booking properties over email or telephone as opposed to directly on the website.